lalmada1/Coding-in-R/index.md

 **Course content** is hosted on this website.
 Lecture files, assignments and other course communications will be transmitted via this site and/or through the class email list. **All assignment submissions** will be made through [**iCollege**](https://gastate.view.usg.edu/d2l/home/2989895).

-Please post lab questions on the [**Get Help**](https://lalmada1.github.io/Coding-in-R/help/) page on this site, schedule individual office hours, or email the instructor directly.
+Please schedule individual office hours, or email the instructor directly.

 Students should be aware that the course instructor will attempt to respond to any course-related email as quickly as possible.
 Students are asked to allow between 24 and 48 hours for replies to direct instructor emails, generally, as a reasonable time to reply to questions or other issues posed in an email.
 Additionally, the general timeline for instructor grading or other feedback on assignments, either writer work or online discussion work, is between 5 and 10 work days.